marymarkart/spring-gumball/README.md

 # spring-gumball ci/cd example

-## Updating the README file to test the GitHub action
+## Updating the README file to test the GitHub actions